etroimcasso/react-app-typescript-express-socketio/README.md

 ### Configure Project Settings

 The *.env* file is used to configure the application's ports, email settings, and database settings.
-The file *.env.template* contains a template of the file and can be simply renamed *.env* if desired.
+The file *.env.template* contains a template of the file and can be simply renamed *.env* if desired. *Any value that expects a true or false can also be omitted entirely (omit variable name or value) from the file to indicate a FALSE value.*

 Below is the expected format of the file:

 - **`INTERNAL_SERVER_NAME`**: Used only for console logging at the moment
 - **`HTTP_PORT`**: The port to serve HTTP from